-Waitewaewae hut was built in 1991 and is managed by the Hutt Valley Tramping Club (HVTC) who have a management agreement with DOC for the upkeep of the hut.
+Waitewaewae hut was built in 1991 and was built by the Hutt Valley Tramping Club (HVTC) .
+This hut is now managed by the Tararua Aorangi Remutaka Huts Committee .
+We have a Community Agreement with DOC for the management of this hut.

 The hut is the third one in the immediate area.